rcatanach/ByteBuddies/README.md

-# ByteBuddies - Dustin, Kayla, Lance, Renee
+# MixMatchMagic
-MixMatchMagic - An outfit generator and wardrobe tracker with the ability to upload and categorize images, along with favoriting and deleting items from your wardrobe.
+- An outfit generator and wardrobe tracker with the ability to upload and categorize images, along with favoriting and deleting items from your wardrobe.

+- Created by ByteBuddies -- Dustin, Kayla, Lance, Renee

 The entire project needs to be downloaded for it to work properly, due to the cross-file interaction and Firebase connections.
 Image uploading folder currently not being used, previously used for background removal.
 Written in mainly HTML, CSS, and Javascript, using Google Firebase to store images along with the user info.